Sand Point, Ontario

 Sand Point is a community in the township of McNab/Braeside, Ontario, Canada, along the Ottawa River, roughly six miles to the west of Arnprior on the River Road.
-During the 1860s and early 1870s it was the terminus of the Canada Central Railway (subsequently acquired by the Canadian Pacific Railway).
+In September 1865 an extension of the Brockville and Ottawa Railway opened to Sand Point making it the terminus.
+Senator Asa Belknap Foster built an extension from Sand Point to Renfrew that opened 4 December 1872, subsequently acquired by the Canadian Pacific Railway.
 At one point Sand Point boasted a hotel, a dance hall, a general store, and a post office.

 Sand Point Ferry Norvic

-For decades Sand Point was the Ontario terminus of the Sand Point, Ontario-Norway Bay, Quebec ferry which provided access to the CPR and Anrprior.
+For decades Sand Point was the Ontario terminus of the Sand Point, Ontario-Norway Bay, Quebec ferry which provided access to the CPR and Arnprior.
 From 1923 to 1963 the eight car ferry, Norvic, landed at the Norway Bay Wharf.
 The Norvic was originally owned by Colonel Courtney, and her father-in-law James Young, both of Ottawa, with Dudley Gamble as manager.

 The ferry was sold in 1963 to Mr. Charles Bond of the Bond Marina at Manotick, Ontario.
 Mr. Gamble who owned the ferry paid the wharfage fees charged each year by the federal government.
 Gamble died in 1966.